 Benefits of Adopting a Senior Pet

 Don’t let potential medical issues convince you otherwise: older pets are fantastic companions.
 The truth is, senior cats and dogs easily adapt to their new home life.
 This is due to a few reasons:

-1. Senior Pets Are Already Housetrained
+1. Senior Pets Are Usually Already Housetrained

-Adult dogs and cats usually are already potty-trained and don’t require the constant attention a puppy or kitten would.
+Adult dogs and cats usually are usually potty-trained and don’t require the constant attention a puppy or kitten would.
 This means you probably won’t have to take your dog out every hour or monitor your cat’s litter box all day.

 2. They Require Minimal Training

 All the problems that come along with a puppy or kitten are of little worry when adopting an older pet.
 Scratching furniture, eating shoes, and getting into the trash are normal behavior for young animals, but senior dogs and cats are less likely to cause trouble.

 It can be hard to tell how a young animal’s personality will develop as they grow up.
 With older pets, you already know their temperament, whether they like children, and if they get along with other animals.

 If you’re unsure about taking on the responsibility of a puppy, for instance, look at the adult dogs for adoption at your local shelter.
 The thought of training a young animal can seem overwhelming, so a senior animal is a perfect compromise.

 4. Lower Exercise Needs